 Injury Prevention Pointers During your Move

 Pack Boxes Properly

 If you don’t overwhelm your boxes and fill them to the brim with items, it will be easier to haul them.
-My Moving Reviews suggests not exceeding 50 pounds per box.
-Spend extra money on additional boxes or contact FlatRate Moving about our box delivery service.
+My Moving Reviews suggest not exceeding 50 pounds per box.
+Spend the extra money on additional boxes or contact FlatRate Moving about our box delivery service.